 - Comes from a position of material privilege within canon.
 He’s a literal prince from royal lineage (Organa) and religious lineage (Skywalker).
 He’s also the de facto ruler of the Knights of Ren and the First Order.

 As he’s very high up on the socioeconomic scale with a giant military machine at his fingertips, people argue that Kylo can never be a victim in comparison to those that came from relatively little.
 Rey “Nobody,” the abandoned daughter of alcoholic junk dealers, is an excellent example, or ex-stormtrooper Finn, stolen as a baby to become a child soldier.
-In a lot of ways I can totally understand where this sentiment comes from, in a real-world context.
-As a woman who has tried to navigate male-dominated spaces only to be shot down on the regular due to my gender, I carry a lot of rage towards those that have wronged me.
-It’s very easy to transfer this rage onto those that have the same physical characteristics of those that have held me back, even if they had nothing to do with it.
+In a lot of ways I totally understand where this sentiment comes from, in a real-world context.
+As a woman who has tried to navigate male-dominated spaces only to be shot down on the regular due to my gender, I carry a lot of anger towards those that have wronged me.
+It’s very easy to transfer this anger onto those that have the same physical characteristics of those that have held me back, even if they had nothing to do with it.

 Kylo is privileged, but privilege does not exempt you from abuse or being a victim of circumstance.
 Kylo was an extremely Force sensitive child that was “born into a legacy that was too big for him.”
 Targeted while still in the womb by Snoke due to this latent Force sensitivity and Skywalker lineage, he was an emotional child who craved affection/assurance.
 While his family loved him, they didn’t know how to deal with him.
 His father, Han Solo, has never been comfortable with the Force.
 His mother was understandably busy with her role in the New Republic.
 Still known as “Ben” at the time, he was taken in by his uncle Luke Skywalker to train as a Jedi.
 For an emotionally sensitive child who has been coded as mentally ill (another topic for another time)—and for a budding Usurper who craves the affection of a Holy Mother—it doesn’t matter how much material privilege you comes from.
 What Kylo seeks is emotional privilege, and he’s not getting it.
 If he’s being groomed that separation anxiety and depression—like Anakin’s—will turn into aggression towards the father figures that keep him from it.